-- 8.1 Samples should be collected in glass bottles only.
+- 8.1 Samples should be collected in plastic or glass bottles.
 All bottles must be thoroughly cleansed and rinsed with reagent water.
-Volume collected should be sufficient to insure a representative sample, allow for replicate analysis (if required), and minimize waste disposal. - 8.2 Samples must be preserved at time of collection with H_2SO_4 to a pH of <2 and cooled to 4°C. - 8.3 Samples should be analyzed as soon as possible after collection.
-If storage is required, preserved samples are maintained at 4°C and may be held up to 28 days.
+Volume collected should be sufficient to insure a representative sample, allow for replicate analysis (if required), and minimize waste disposal. - 8.2 Samples must be preserved with H_2SO_4 to a pH <2 and cooled to 4°C at the time of collection. - 8.3 Samples should be analyzed as soon as possible after collection.
+If storage is required, preserved samples maintained at 4°C may be held for up to 28 days.